Matthew-Mosior/idris2-resource-pool/README.md

 ## Stripe Locality

 The pool that this library exposes is _explicitly_ striped, locality-aware, and thread-affine, because each thread hashes to `threadId mod stripeCount`.
-This means that resource tend to remain on the same stripe, the reuse becomes localized, which leads to a low contention.
+This means that a given resource tends to remain on the same stripe, the reuse becomes localized, which leads to low contention.

 The following diagram illustrates how locality emerges naturally as a consequence of the internals of the a `Stripe a`: